MHShetty/notifier_plugin/README.md

 Just as the name suggests, on-the-go approach focuses on directly implementing the logic of the app with a very raw plan (just what's needed to get started) and with a very minimalistic approach.
 For some this might seem like an improper way of doing things, but with the help of Flutter's hot reload, this is very much possible and an approach one can go with.
 For others, this might seem like a good and easy way to go, but you'll have to be ready to learn from your mistakes and keep everything that you learn in your mind for both the current and future project.
 The initial unit testing happens as soon as the code/a widget is designed and rendered (from both UI/UX and I/O perspective) and integration testing when two or more screens (widgets) are ready to connect.
 Documentation happens at a later stage and is used as one form of way to ensure that everything is implemented as per the user requirements and as documented.
 This approach might work great if the person who has the idea of developing a software is the developer itself or someone really close to that (experienced) developer and knows where things are supposed to end how can it be maintained in the future.
 However, if you are working for a software organization...this approach, might certainly look like an nightmare for you with a very high risk percentage and no accurate way to measure the costs until the software is developed (assuming the client is ready to co-operate to that extent).
 But irrespective of which approach you go with, this approach is surely the best way to learn and dive deep into Flutter.
 I have been using it since the very beginning and have loved it, since I love Flutter :) and this is probably the main reason for this plugin to exist today (minimalistic approach).
 I earnestly thank the Flutter team for all that they have done to make the lives of devs easier than ever.

-### The common-class approach (Needs to be complete)
+### The common-class approach

 This approach follows the native development-like approach of separating the back-end and the UI of the app.
 While Flutter seems to have been developed with the intention of making the UI and back-end of the app available at a single place, there are certain objects that can be used for the entire life-time of the app dy declaring them statically/globally (eg. http.Client, (W)Future, ... or some data field that may be sync with a Notifier or a part of the ValNotifier).
-But in this approach, almost the entire data(/resources) and it's management is designed parallel to the UI of the app and is not embedded within those widgets.
-This might make it easier for another developer to understand how things are being managed internally (without actually running that app and checking every screen/widget tree) and could be used for static testing.
+But in this approach, almost the entire data(/resources) and it's management is designed parallel to the UI of the app and declaring data fields (not the once used for animation/internal state of a widget) and functions that deal with those fields/get info from some (external) resource is avoided.
+This might make it easier for the reader/tester to understand how things are being managed internally (without actually running that app and checking the code every screen/widget tree) and could be used for static testing.

 Note: **common-class** does not mean that a common (non-static) class is declared but it was just an reference to how things are handled in native development.
 A common dart file is actually expected (that can imported in a file with a name; if needed).
 However a common class can be declared for the same.
 However, either it's instance would need to be used or all it's members would need to explicitly be declared static.